Paul M. Stachura Sells 1,500 Shares of State Auto Financial Co. (NASDAQ:STFC) Stock

 State Auto Financial Co.
-(NASDAQ:STFC) SVP Paul M. Stachura sold 1,500 shares of the firm’s stock in a transaction dated Thursday, September 2nd.
-The shares were sold at an average price of $50.91, for a total transaction of $76,365.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+(NASDAQ:STFC) SVP Paul M. Stachura sold 1,500 shares of the company’s stock in a transaction dated Thursday, September 2nd.
+The stock was sold at an average price of $50.91, for a total transaction of $76,365.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.

-State Auto Financial (NASDAQ:STFC) last posted its quarterly earnings data on Wednesday, August 4th.
-The insurance provider reported ($0.47) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.01) by ($0.46).
-State Auto Financial had a return on equity of 3.12% and a net margin of 5.88%.
-As a group, equities analysts expect that State Auto Financial Co. will post -0.03 EPS for the current year.
+State Auto Financial (NASDAQ:STFC) last released its quarterly earnings results on Wednesday, August 4th.
+The insurance provider reported ($0.47) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.01) by ($0.46).
+State Auto Financial had a net margin of 5.88% and a return on equity of 3.12%.
+As a group, equities research analysts anticipate that State Auto Financial Co. will post -0.03 EPS for the current year.

-Large investors have recently added to or reduced their stakes in the business.
-Royal Bank of Canada grew its stake in State Auto Financial by 108.1% during the 1st quarter.
-Royal Bank of Canada now owns 1,490 shares of the insurance provider’s stock valued at $29,000 after acquiring an additional 774 shares in the last quarter.
-Russell Investments Group Ltd. purchased a new position in State Auto Financial during the 1st quarter valued at about $49,000.
-Citigroup Inc. grew its stake in State Auto Financial by 20.3% during the 1st quarter.
-Citigroup Inc. now owns 6,244 shares of the insurance provider’s stock valued at $123,000 after acquiring an additional 1,052 shares in the last quarter.
-Morgan Stanley grew its stake in State Auto Financial by 182.6% during the 2nd quarter.
-Morgan Stanley now owns 7,872 shares of the insurance provider’s stock valued at $135,000 after acquiring an additional 5,086 shares in the last quarter.
-Finally, BNP Paribas Arbitrage SA grew its stake in State Auto Financial by 96.4% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 9,011 shares of the insurance provider’s stock valued at $178,000 after acquiring an additional 4,422 shares in the last quarter.
-33.20% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in STFC.
+Royal Bank of Canada increased its holdings in State Auto Financial by 108.1% in the 1st quarter.
+Royal Bank of Canada now owns 1,490 shares of the insurance provider’s stock worth $29,000 after acquiring an additional 774 shares in the last quarter.
+Russell Investments Group Ltd. purchased a new stake in State Auto Financial in the 1st quarter worth approximately $49,000.
+Citigroup Inc. boosted its stake in State Auto Financial by 20.3% in the 1st quarter.
+Citigroup Inc. now owns 6,244 shares of the insurance provider’s stock worth $123,000 after purchasing an additional 1,052 shares during the period.
+Morgan Stanley boosted its stake in State Auto Financial by 182.6% in the 2nd quarter.
+Morgan Stanley now owns 7,872 shares of the insurance provider’s stock worth $135,000 after purchasing an additional 5,086 shares during the period.
+Finally, BNP Paribas Arbitrage SA boosted its stake in State Auto Financial by 96.4% in the 1st quarter.
+BNP Paribas Arbitrage SA now owns 9,011 shares of the insurance provider’s stock worth $178,000 after purchasing an additional 4,422 shares during the period.
+33.20% of the stock is owned by institutional investors.

-STFC has been the subject of several analyst reports.
-Piper Sandler reduced their price target on shares of State Auto Financial from $20.00 to $18.00 and set a “neutral” rating for the company in a report on Friday, July 9th.
-Zacks Investment Research downgraded shares of State Auto Financial from a “hold” rating to a “sell” rating in a report on Friday, August 27th.
+A number of brokerages have weighed in on STFC.
+Piper Sandler decreased their target price on State Auto Financial from $20.00 to $18.00 and set a “neutral” rating for the company in a research report on Friday, July 9th.
+Zacks Investment Research lowered State Auto Financial from a “hold” rating to a “sell” rating in a research report on Friday, August 27th.

 About State Auto Financial